Herb Butter Recipes (5 Variations)

 Tips for Success

-• Use unsalted butter: Salted butter works, but homemade compound butter is best when you season it yourself.
+• Salted butter works, but homemade compound butter is best when you season it yourself.
 It lets you adjust the flavor and let the herbs shine.

-• Create your own easy herb butter recipe: I’ve shared five recipes in this post, but feel free to get creative with what you have on hand or in the garden!
+• I've shared five recipes in this post, but feel free to get creative with what you have on hand or in the garden!

-• Bread – This makes the best butter for bread: sourdough bread, French bread, baguettes, sandwich bread, toast…all of the above, please!
+Bread: This makes the best butter for bread: sourdough bread, French bread, baguettes, sourdough sandwich bread, sourdough toast…all of the above, please!

-• Steak – One of my favorite ways to serve steak with a pat of herb butter.
+Steak: One of my favorite ways to serve steak is with a pat of herb butter.

-Is herb butter the same as compound butter?
+Is homemade herb butter the same as compound butter?

 Yes!
 Compound butter is butter mixed with other ingredients like herbs, spices, honey, etc.